 Reading Assignments: There are two reading assignments this semester.
 The material and assignment are provided under the "Assignments" area in Blackboard.
 This should be a polished essay using the conventions of Standard Written English and a minimum of 500 words.
 Any information from the text must be cited using APA format in order to avoid plagiarism.
 This assignment is worth 100 points.

-Cooking Assignment: Take part in cooking a cultural meal and sharing your experience.
-Specifics and details are in Blackboard.
+Cultural Food Assignment: Specifics and details are in Blackboard.
 Worth 120 points

 Film Analysis: Watching a film of my choosing and applying the concepts you have learned about culture.
 Specifics and details are in Blackboard.
 Worth 100 points